DDMAL/libmei/emscripten/README.md

 Emscripten
 ----------

 The emscripten.cpp file contains basic bindings for making the C++ classes available in the JavaScript module.
-Additional LibMEI core classes and methods.
+Additional LibMEI core classes and methods will need to be added to this file.
 We also need to have an additional ./tools/langs/emscripten.py for generated similar bindings for all MEI classes.

 Ideally, the ./build.sh makefile should be generated according to the modules included.